Affine noncommutative geometry: 3c. Tori and reflections

 Now back to work, and to our axiomatization questions, we have:

 \begin{theorem} The quantum isometry groups of the basic tori are

 where $\bar{O}_N,\bar{U}_N$ are our standard $q=-1$ twists of $O_N,U_N$. \end{theorem}

 \begin{proof} As a first observation, we have a mysterious lack of functoriality here, with the dotted lines standing for that, lack of inclusions there.
 But some quick thinking, based on our definition of the affine quantum isometry groups, tells us that there is no reason to have any kind of functoriality for such isometry groups, and so things fine.

-In practice now, there are 4 computations to be explained, which go back to \cite{bbc}, with the original discovery for $T_N$, and to \cite{ba3} for the rest.
+In practice now, there are 4 computations to be explained.
 In all cases we must find the conditions on a subgroup $G\subset U_N^+$ such that the following formula defines a coaction:

 Since the coassociativity of such a map is automatic, we are left with checking that the map itself exists, and this is the same as checking that the following variables satisfy the same relations as the generators $g_i\in\Gamma$ of the discrete group $\Gamma=\widehat{T}$: